Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 A half pound bar of Melba Milk Chocolate - sixpence from Woolworth's up until World War II

-In North America Woolworth Syndicate Stores had been the first to extend the concept of fixed price retailing from an individual store to a chain.
-But in Britain there was plenty of competition.
-In Northern England the 6½d Stores had more than a hundred outlets, while Marks and Spencer was one of a growing number of Penny Bazaar chains, and had already been in business for twenty-five years.
-Woolworth aimed to offer a much broader range, including many items that had previously not been offered at fixed prices.
+In North America the Woolworth Syndicate had pioneered the 5 &: 10¢ formula in many States as 'the only store of its kind'.
+In Britain there was more competition.
+In Northern England the 6½d Stores had more than a hundred outlets, while Marks and Spencer was the longest-established of a growing number of Penny Bazaars chains.
+It had already been in business for twenty-five years.
+Woolworth aimed to offer a broader range, including many items that had previously not been offered at fixed prices.

-Quality sweets were offered for tuppence a quarter (112g for 1p or 9p/Kg) "from our hygienic factories", half pounds (225g bars) of slab chocolate were offered for sixpence as were two ham rolls for lunch, if purchased before 10am.
+Quality sweets were offered for tuppence a quarter (112g for 1p or 9p/Kg) from "hygienic factories".
+Half pound (225g) bars of slab chocolate were offered for sixpence, as were two ham rolls for lunch, if purchased before 10am.
 Keen to comply with Britain's archaic laws of the day, the chain also bought sixpenny licences for permission to offer free glasses of water to customers buying meals in the store restaurant.

 More of the items that customers could buy for threepence (1½p) in the early Woolworth stores